Marriage Advice For Newlyweds

 2. Speak your partner’s Love Language

 Did you know that pulling your weight around the house could be a great way to show your spouse love?
-This is our best marriage advice for newlyweds: know your partners love language.
+This is our best advice for newlyweds: know your partner’s love language and speak it daily.

 Your partner’s love language can change.
 Therefore, retake the quiz when you experience a major life change like a move, child birth, or new job.